wanghongliang0711/gitdemo/readme.txt

-Git is a distributed version control system.
+ï»¿Git is a distributed version control system.
-Git is free software.
+Git is free softwar
-ÎÒºúººÈı»ØÀ´ÁË@£¡£¡
+ç¼–ç æ ¼å¼ä¸ºUTF-8åœ¨githubå°±ä¸ä¼šå‡ºç°ä¹±ç 